SophieWalden/web102_prework/README.md

 ## Notes

 Hardest challenge was getting all the files organized and uploaded to Github properly.
+The GIF link wasn't fully working which means the explanation has to be viewed on the imgur website.

 ## License